qmk/qmk_firmware/keyboards/handwired/hillside/keymaps/default/readme.md

 | SHIFT | F6  | F7  | F8  | F9  | F10 | F11 |---------------| ESC |  \  |  [  |  ]  |  {  |  }  | SHIFT |
 --------------|ENTER|-----| GUI | ALT | Num | Adj |---| *** |SPACE| ALT | GUI |-----| APP |--------------
 ```
-Holding down the Sym key accesses symbol and function keys:
+Holding down the Sym key accesses a layer of symbol and function keys:

-- The normal number row symbols are in the top row.
+- The symbols usually found on the number keys are in the top row.
-  If desired, these keys can be used for other things as the symbols are also accessible from the number pad layer with the shift key.
+  If desired, you can use these positions for other things,
+  as the symbols are also accessible from the number pad layer with the shift key.
 - The remaining symbols appear on the right.
-- The function keys are on the left, aligned below the 1-5 numbers.
+- The function keys are on the left, beginning with two rows of five.
-- A row of modifiers in the home row allow comfortable creation of any function key and modifier combination.
+- A row of modifiers in the home row allows the comfortable creation of any modifier and function key combination.
-- The base layer modifier and escape keys are still available, plus the extra right control key.
+- The base layer modifier and escape keys are still available, as is a right-hand control key.

 ##  Number Pad and Algebraic Layer
 ```